QGoGithub/CplusplusResearch_Decision_Making/README.md

 C++ Programs for Quantitative Research and Decision Making

    - These tools built in C++ are able to manipulate data to produce useful outputs
         - These outputs can then be applied towards useful decision making and application.

+LIST OF C++ Quant Tools in this repo:

 1. Matrix Manipulation Functions
 2. Correlation, Covariance and Volatility of two assets